-Petya – Protect Your Business from the Global Ransomware Outbreak
+Petya – How to Protect Yourself from the Global Ransomware Outbreak

 Another Ransomware attack, the Petya or Petrwarp, is spreading across the globe hitting a number of high-profile organizations, government agencies, public utilities and transportation networks in the United States and Europe.

 The virus downed systems monitoring radiation at the site of the former Chernobyl nuclear power plant and cross-country ATMs in Ukraine.
 Russia’s leading oil company, Rosneft, was also affected.
 The attack also spread as far as India and the United States where the computer network of pharmaceutical giant, Merck, was compromised as part of the attack.

 Within hours the attack had spread in a manner similar to last May’s WannaCry Ransomware attack.
 The hacks targeted banks, government ministries and other important companies and infrastructures, demanding ransoms in the crypto-currency, Bitcoin.